6utt3rfly/jse-eval/README.md

 ### Blocklist

-`blockList` prevents permits execution of functions or evaluation of variables except those explicetelly specified.
-For example, blocklist may restrict to call non-secure JavaScript `eval` function.
+`blockList` prevents the execution of functions or the evaluation of variables, except those explictly specified.
+For example, blocklist may restrict the calling of the non-secure JavaScript `eval` function.

 ```javascript
 import { parse, evaluate } from 'jse-eval';